Values & Ethos

 School's Aims and Objectives

-The sole purpose of Lewis Girls’ school is to ensure teaching is to the best possible standard so that pupils can engage with the 4 core purposes of learning to become:
+The sole purpose of Lewis Girls’ school is to ensure teaching is to the best possible standard so that students can engage with the 4 core purposes of learning to become:

 - Ambitious, capable learner.